TheArchitect2000/evm-server/README.md

 _alloc_: Initial allocation of ether (alloc).
 This determines how much ether is available to the addresses listed in the genesis block. <br>

-<b> Note: If you are a Node owner, contact Fidesinnova team at info@fidesinnova.io to add your wallet address to the genesis file.</b>
+<b> Note: If you are a Node owner, contact FidesInnova team at info@fidesinnova.io to add your wallet address to the genesis file.</b>
 - Start the Blockchain
 ```
 geth --datadir fides_blockchain init genesis.json